 - Grease a 12-inch cast iron skillet.
 Transfer the dough onto it and press down until it reaches the sides.
 Brush the crust with some olive oil.

-- Spread pizza sauce over the top and then your favorite toppings.
+- Spread pizza sauce over the top and then your favorite toppings, including cheese and prosciotto.

-- Remove the pizza from the oven and let the pizza sit for two minutes before slicing and serving.
+- Remove the pizza from the oven, toss arugula over the top, and let the pizza sit for two minutes before slicing and serving.